mimecast/dtail/doc/installation.md

 # Run DTail client

 Now you should be able to use DTail client like outlined in the [Quick Starting Guide](quickstart.md).
-Also have a look at the [Examples](examples.md).
+Also, have a look at the [Examples](examples.md).

 # Monitor it

-To verify that DTail server is up and running and functioning as expected  you should configure the Nagios check [check_dserver.sh](../samples/check_dserver.sh.sample) in your monitoring system.
+To verify that DTail server is up and running and functioning as expected, you should configure the Nagios check [check_dserver.sh](../samples/check_dserver.sh.sample) in your monitoring system.
 The check has to be executed locally on the server (e.g. via NRPE).
-How to configure the monitoring system in detail is out of scope of this guide.
+How to configure the monitoring system in detail is out of the scope of this guide.

 ```console
 % ./check_dserver.sh